MichaelCurrin/auto-commit-msg/docs/development/advanced/status-vs-diff-index.md

 > Compare a tree to the working tree or index

 - Flags must appear before the path.
-- Use `--cached` for staged changes _only_.
-Note that the only way to pick up new file or detect a move/rename pair properly with `diff-index` is to stage changes first and then use this flag.
+- Use `--cached` for _only_ staged changes.
+Note that the only way to pick up a new file or detect a move/rename pair properly with `diff-index` is to stage changes first and then use this flag.
 - The path is required - `HEAD` works fine.

 e.g.